 - Performance and the body

-- Ancient literary criticism and literary theory
+- Ancient and modern literary theory and criticism

 - Greek drama and oratory

-- Modernist reception
+- Modernist and feminist receptions

 Tragic Bodies: Edges of the Human in Greek Drama.
 Bloomsbury Press (2021).

 Virginia Woolf's Greek Tragedy.
 Inaugural publication for the series Classical Receptions in Twentieth-Century Writing, ed.
 L. Jansen.
 Bloomsbury Press (2019).